hkust-suscity/Electrolytic-ammonia-production-in-Europe/README.md

 ### 1. Content
 The repository is divided into two folders:
-- `sample_code` containts the sample-code, simplified version of the version used to obtain the main result in the published article.
+- `sample_code` containts the sample codes (`Code_hydrogen_paper.ipynb` and `Code_hydrogen_paper.py`), simplified version of the code used to obtain the main result in the published article.
-- (cita) containts instead the sample-datasets to run the code. (cita) (explain EMHIRES and the table)
+- `sample_database` containts instead the sample datasets to run the code. `input_table_sample` presents the value of the input parameters used in the optimization model, while `EMHIRES_dataset_sample` contains a sample of the EMHIRES dataset providing 1-year hourly PV and wind turbine capacity factors.

 Lastly, the document (METADATA) presents all the information required to undestand the key parameters of the model.